voraviz/openshift-otel/README.md

 ## TL;DR

-- If you're too busy then try this all in one [bash script](setup.sh)
+- If you're too busy then try this all in one [bash script](setup.sh) to setup Tempo Monolithic.

 ## Operators
 - Create project demo